 - It is offered at an affordable price point

-- Is shockproof, waterproof and fog proof
+- Is shockproof, waterproof, and fog proof

 - Can be difficult to reset to zero

-his air rifle scope has very few cons to write about, which is a sign of its excellence.
+This air rifle scope has very few cons to write about, which is a sign of its excellence.
 Due to its versatility, it is the best pellet gun scope.
 However, versatility is not its only selling point.
 This CVLIFE offering has a lot to offer airgun enthusiasts and shooters.

 Hammers 3-9x32AO Air Rifle Scope

 Unlike the other scopes reviewed above, this one sports a mil-dot reticle.
 Now, this is not a bad thing as the mil-dot reticle has some useful benefits.
 For starters, you get a clear unobstructed field of view.
-Also, the mil-dot reticle allows for long distance targeting.
+Also, the mil-dot reticle allows for long-distance targeting.

-One of the scope’s bestselling features is its recoil resistant.
+One of the scope’s bestselling features is its recoil resistance.
 This makes it particularly ideal for magnum air rifles.
 The latter type of air rifles are known for their ferocious recoil.
 Thus, the fact that this scope is suited for them indicates how well it is built.

 Finger tight adjustment turrets